kchen4028/kchen4028.github.io/_posts/2025-06-06-HTB-Administrator.md

 ```
 and by using the NETBIOS format we see that there is an entry on the domain controller.

 Now that we have confirmed these are domain user credentials, we can use bloodhound.py to ingest the LDAP data from the domain controller.
-Normally we would use Sharphound.exe, but that would require access to a Windows host which we don't have.
-Bloodhound.py only requires domain credentials:
 ```
 pipx install bloodhound-ce